Coastal Management Project work programme (2019-2022)

 Coastal Management Options – Summary of Community Feedback (March 2022) (pdf 757 KB)

-which will be implemented through a number of work programmes such as the Tasman Resource Management Plan, infrastructure and reserves asset management planning, and to help inform emergency management.
+which will be implemented through a number of work programmes including environmental policy, infrastructure and reserves asset management planning, and to help inform emergency management.

 by monitoring and regular review of the strategy.